 Amateur Photographer verdict

 The Sony Alpha A7C II is a compact-bodied full-frame mirrorless camera with a 33MP sensor.
 It’s a successor to the original 24MP Alpha A7C from 2020, which could arguably lay claim to being the smallest practical full-frame camera.
 It shares an identical body design with the 60MP Sony Alpha A7CR launched alongside.
-But does this compact size and full-frame image quality make it one of Sony’s best cameras?
+But does this compact size and full-frame image quality place it among Sony’s best cameras?

 Sony Alpha A7C II at a glance: